U.S. probe into Chinese client deals fresh challenge to Deloitte

 Calls and emails to Longtop for comment went unanswered.

-Those charges were suspended on July 18 when the SEC said it wanted to work on an alternative solution with Chinese authorities to get access to documents.
+Those actions were suspended on July 18 when the SEC said it wanted to work on an alternative solution with Chinese authorities to get access to documents.

-Deloitte is the only member of the Big Four to have been charged by the SEC in connection with its audits of allegedly fraudulent Chinese companies.
+Deloitte is the only member of the Big Four to have faced SEC enforcement action in relation to the production of China working papers.
+A source told Reuters in June that the other three major audit firms had been asked to turn over audit papers to the U.S. regulators.

 Aside from Longtop, Deloitte was auditor on another Chinese company that was thrown off U.S. exchanges last year -- China MediaExpress Holdings.